andrey-helldar/easy-diffusion-ui-samplers-generator/README.md

 ## Installation

-First you need to download and run [Stable Diffusion UI](https://github.com/cmdr2/stable-diffusion-ui).
+First you need to download and run [Easy Diffusion](https://github.com/easydiffusion/easydiffusion).

 Next, make sure you have [Composer](https://getcomposer.org), [PHP 8.1](https://www.php.net) or higher and [Git](https://git-scm.com/downloads) installed on your computer.